 - Get to know your local legislator before you have a policy "ask" - introduce yourself and offer to be a resource on health and health policy issues.
-Find Your Legislator. - Attend VMS Legislator Meet & Greets and All 2021 Advocacy Month Events - Invite legislators to speak at organizational meetings or with medical groups
+Find Your Legislator. - Attend VMS Legislator Meet & Greets and the annual VMS Advocacy Day - Invite legislators to speak at organizational meetings or with medical groups